bronumski/HealthNet/README.md

 ### SystemCheckerBase

 The system checker base class takes care of the basics.
-It defaults to an unobtrosive vital system checker, this can be overriden.
+It defaults to an unobtrusive vital system checker, this can be overriden.
-The check is performed in the `PerformCheck method, if the system is in bad health an exception should be thrown otherwise there is no need to do anything.
+The check is performed in the `PerformCheck` method, if the system is in bad health an exception should be thrown otherwise there is no need to do anything.

 ```csharp
 public class TestSystemChecker : SystemCheckerBase